Skip to main content

 Verdict

 If you are visiting Chiang Mai and want one street food stop you can point to as the reason the whole trip was worth it, Tue Ka Ko Na Prince is it.
 This Michelin Bib Gourmand-recognised stall on Kaeonawarat Road has been pulling in loyal regulars for decades on the strength of a single dish: tue ka ko, or crispy deep-fried taro served with sweet chilli sauce and peanuts.
-It costs almost nothing, it sells out, and it has back-to-back Bib Gourmand recognition for 2024 and 2025.
+It costs almost nothing, it sells out, it has back-to-back Bib Gourmand recognition for 2024 and 2025.
 Book nothing — just come early and bring cash.

-The Stall, the Scene, and the Sell
+The Stall, the Scene, the Sell

 That atmosphere matters because it tells you what kind of experience you are signing up for.
 This is not a sit-down meal.
 It is a street-side transaction that has been refined over decades until there is almost nothing left to improve.
 If you have been to Tue Ka Ko Na Prince once and ordered the tue ka ko, you already know the format.
-The question on your second visit is whether to try the fried tofu alongside it, and the answer is yes.
+The question on your second visit is whether to try the fried tofu alongside it, the answer is yes.

-For context on what Bib Gourmand recognition means at this price point: Michelin awards it to places that deliver high quality at modest prices, and at the ฿ tier, Tue Ka Ko Na Prince sits in the same conversation as stalls across Southeast Asia that have built their entire reputation on one or two perfectly executed items.
-Comparable Bib Gourmand street food benchmarks in the region include Hill Street Tai Hwa Pork Noodle in Singapore and 545 Whampoa Prawn Noodles in Singapore , both single-focus stalls where the discipline of doing one thing extremely well is the whole point.
+For context on what Bib Gourmand recognition means at this price point: Michelin awards it to places that deliver high quality at modest prices, at the ฿ tier, Tue Ka Ko Na Prince sits in the same conversation as stalls across Southeast Asia that have built their entire reputation on one or two perfectly executed items.
+Comparable Bib Gourmand street food benchmarks in the region include Hill Street Tai Hwa Pork Noodle in Singapore and 545 Whampoa Prawn Noodles in Singapore, both single-focus stalls where the discipline of doing one thing extremely well is the whole point.

 What to Order

 The tue ka ko is the reason to come.
 Crispy deep-fried taro, served with sweet chilli sauce and peanuts, made to order so each batch arrives hot and never greasy.
 The fried tofu is the secondary order worth adding.
-There is no elaborate menu to work through and no cocktail program to consider , the drinks angle here is the street food pairing logic: cold drinks from a nearby vendor, nothing more.
+There is no elaborate menu to work through and no cocktail program to consider, the drinks angle here is the street food pairing logic: cold drinks from a nearby vendor, nothing more.
 The simplicity is the point.

 For those arriving with a broader Chiang Mai itinerary, pairing this stop with other Bib Gourmand or well-regarded street food spots nearby gives the morning structure.
 Lung Khajohn Wat Ket and Go Neng (Wichayanon) are both worth building into the same morning loop.
 Roti Pa Day and Guay Tiew Pet Tun Saraphi round out a strong Chiang Mai street food circuit for anyone spending more than a day in the city.